-Within these cell walls are nutrients and other healthful components.
-These substances make plants valuable in the health department.
+Within these cell walls are nutrients and other healthful substances.
 However, without breaking these walls, these compounds become inaccessible.

 As you know, the major site of absorption is our small intestine.
 By the time food reaches our large intestines, nutrient absorption had already taken place.
 Still, there’s minimal absorption in the large intestine.

 One may also experience digestive problems such as gas and bloating.
 Thus, if you’re fond of consuming raw fruits and vegetables, a healthy gut is imperative.

 What’s your alternative?
 Heat and other food preparation techniques like fermentation can rapture a plant’s resilient cell wall.
 Through this, our bodies are able to quickly absorb nutrients.

 Antinutrients, cellulose, and insoluble fibers are not the only deterrents in terms of nutrient absorption.
 Cooking or food processing is also imperative for crops like tubers, grains, and beans.
 Why?
 This is because cooking will make these products edible and more digestible for your gastrointestinal tract.